-- Licensing Revenues: Nokia's licensing revenues have grown steadily from EUR 100 million in 2010 to EUR 560 million 2014, with a spike in growth to EUR 840 million in 2011, thanks to a settlement with Apple.
-While Nokia’s licensing revenues have increased at a CAGR of just 4% since 2012 – after the settlement of the Apple lawsuit – we expect the growth to pick up going forward.
-Nokia’s huge patent portfolio, the sale of its smartphone business, which had earlier limited the number of patents it licensed to other companies, and its aggressive stance over patent infringement are likely to drive the division’s growth going forward.
-However, there could be significant upside to our price estimate if Nokia manages to more efficiently leverage its robust patent portfolio - around 90% of which has not been licensed out currently and was instead held exclusive for the purposes of its handset business.
-If Nokia manages to increase its licensing income to $1.2 billion in the long run, there could be an upside of about 10% to our price estimate.
+- Licensing Revenues: Nokia's licensing revenues have grown rapidly from from EUR 100 million in 2010 to EUR 1 billion 2015, with the biggest jump coming in 2015.
+We forecast another jump in 2016 since we have combined the newly reported group common and other segment with licensing.
+Thereafter, we expect the growth to continue going forward thanks to Nokia’s huge patent portfolio and its licensing re-entry into the smartphone segment.
+However, there could be significant upside to our price estimate if Nokia manages to more efficiently leverage its robust patent portfolio.
+Around 90% of the company's patent portfolio is not licensed out currently and is instead held exclusive for the purposes of its handset business, which it can now use, thanks to its deal with HMD.
+If Nokia manages to increase its licensing and group common and other revenue to $3 billion in the long run, there could be an upside of more than 5% to our price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for Nokia at the top of the page.